unhammer/DivvunPublicTenders/GrammarChecker.md

 # Grammar Checker integration with MS Office and Google apps

-* [Word integration background](Word-integrering.md) (in Norwegian for now)
-* [Grammar checker UI and behavior](Spesifikasjon.md) (in Norwegian for now)
+This subproject should take our grammar checker library and turn it into a functional grammar checker tool for MS Office and Google apps users.

 ## Front-end

 The front-end code should be based on the
 [GrammarSoft frontend code](https://github.com/GrammarSoft/proofing-gasmso), but reworked so that it can also run offline.
 More specifically, it needs to store all libraries and components locally, and use them locally, but when there is a network connection, the front-end should check with the back-end server for new versions, and if found, download and install the newer version.
+It should also be possible to run the grammar checker completely server-based, in cases where it is not possible to store files locally.

 ### Targeted platforms/Office versions